 Courses showing the abbreviation “COREQ” require simultaneous registration with each course named as a corequisite.

 The abbreviation “PRE-or-COREQ” means that each course named may have been taken prior to or may be taken concurrently with the course for which it is required.

 Courses showing the abbreviation “PREREQ” require the courses named as prerequisites to have been taken previously.

 Special Course Fees

-A special course fee is an additive fee on top of the standard per credit hour fee which may be charged to students enrolled in a specific course for materials and/or activities required for that course.
+A special course fee (also called a "class fee") is an additive fee on top of the standard per credit hour fee, which may be charged to students enrolled in a specific course for materials and/or activities required for that course.
 Special course fees, or changes to such fees, are established and become effective in the amount and at the time specified by the chief executive officer or provost, and must be prominently posted so as to be readily accessible and transparent to students, along with other required course cost information.
 These fees shall be reported to the State Board of Education upon request.

 At Idaho State University, the recognition for and establishment of course fees is a responsibility assigned to individual academic units.
 This effort must be consistent with all elements of the State Board of Education Policy on Special Course Fees as outlined below.
 Guidelines for establishing or removing course fees are available at the Academic Affairs Web-page: http://www.isu.edu/academicaffairs/faculty-support/.

 Oversight of course fees and the assurance of implementation of State Board of Education Policy with respect to special course fees for example, the required 3-year review and maintenance of special course fees, their use, and accounting practices associated with these fees (i.e., sections c), d), and e) below) are a specific job assignment and responsibility of the University Business Officer assigned to each academic unit having localized jurisdiction over these fees.
 Those course fees not reviewed and reapproved after a 3-year period shall automatically be removed by the University Business Officer.